appleseedhq/appleseed-maya/docs/source/shaders/as_luminance.rst

 Screenshots
 ===========

-Some examples of the output luminance of the input color with different color spaces and whitepoints.
+Some examples of the output luminance of the input color ramp, rendered in (scene linear) Rec.709 space, standard illuminant D65, with different color spaces and whitepoints chosen.
+The mismatches in color spaces are for illustration purposes.
+If the settings cannot be derived automatically from your DCC application, then the choice of color space should match your choice or render/working space.

 .. thumbnail:: /images/luminance/luminance_colorramp_workingspace_rec709.png
    :group: shots_luminance_group_A